 • Glider: As the name suggests, the glider is in balanced posture as his or her skis slide along their edges.
 Skis are steered with the legs and/or tipped up progressively to get more bite from them as forces increase from speed or steeps, causing them to bend more and thus make round arcs of desired radius in the snow, unlike the three other skier types who typically make turns more resembling the letter Z. Rhythmic flexing and extending is done and poles touch the snow consistently.
 The glider skis slopes of any steepness, at slow or fast speeds, and moves into areas of bumps and powder with little change of technique.

 Traverse and Position of Power: Skis are slippery.
-When we stand on a ski slope, in order to keep from sliding where we don't want to go, we tilt our skis up so their edges bite in the snow; this gives us a grip on our position.
+When we stand on a ski slope, in order to keep from sliding where we don't want to go, we tilt our skis up so their uphill edges bite into the snow; this gives us a grip on our position.
 To tilt the skis still more, we must tilt our feet to the side (and therefore our lower legs and perhaps even move our upper body parts the opposite way to stay in balance).
 When moving and tilting the skis, to keep from falling over, we must tilt the body still more and/or bend at the waist to bring the upper body back over the lower part.
 A little fore-aft twist at the waist with the downhill body parts trailing the upper ones helps us make this bend, being anatomically stronger, and results in the downhill ski being back a bit from the uphill.
 This position has been called the Traverse, and it is effective when sliding across a slope.
 It has also been called the Comma, for that is the shape the body gets itself into, not because there is a pause in the maneuver as there would be in a sentence.

 The same position develops by the end of a ski turn.
 It lines up the body in the strongest way to manage the excess forces that develop at that moment.
 This position near the end of a more forceful turn is sometimes called the Position of Power.
 The ski's edges rise to an increasingly high angle as the turn finishes, thereby increasing control..